quintype/malibu/moving-parts.md

 For more information, please see [@quintype/seo on github](https://github.com/quintype/quintype-node-seo) or [the documentation](https://developers.quintype.com/quintype-node-seo)

+## @quintype/build

+The Quintype build plugin handles the ease of developement of Quintype plugins.
+It runs on your development machine, and during the building of the final image.
+This plugin is not deployed to production.

+For more information, please see [@quintype/build on github](https://github.com/quintype/quintype-node-build) or [the documentation](https://developers.quintype.com/quintype-node-build)

 ## Metype

 Metype is Quintype's engagement product.
 It provides a number of useful widgets such as a commenting widget, a trending content feed, page reactions, and many more.